23 Popular Money Making Apps

-But unlike some of the others, Ibotta has become immensely popular worldwide because it extends to grocery brands and it has an affiliate program that allows users to invite friends and make even more money.
+But unlike some of the others, Ibotta has become immensely popular worldwide because of it extends to grocery brands and it has an affiliate program that allows users to invite friends and make even more money.

 You get $10 just for signing up, and similar to an app like Lucktastic, they pay you $5 more for each friend you refer.